SAP-samples/btp-events-to-business-actions-framework/README.md

 1. Data from IoT Devices are sent to Microsoft Azure IoT Central.

 2. Rules in Microsoft Azure IoT triggers an call to SAP Event Mesh in case of any actions which needs attention.
+This is defined in IoT Rules for devices.

 3. SAP Event Mesh receives the events.

-4. Extension application is configured with all necessary actions (call SAP Business Rules to read the decision tables to decide on action to be taken, configure the OData API call to be executed , service call back to the device etc) to be taken.
+4. Extension application is configured with all necessary actions (For example, calling SAP Business Rules API to read the decision tables to decide on action to be taken, configure the OData API call to be executed , service call back to the device) to be taken.

 5. Extension application executes the business actions.

-6. For this sample application, Purchase Requisition is created in SAP S/4HANA.
+6. For this sample application, based on the fill level of waste container a new Purchase Order Requisition is created in SAP S/4HANA.

 ## Solution Architecture